adrianbacceli/Knowledge_Management/content/Developing/DevOps and DevSecOps.md

   - DevOps
 NeedsReview: false
 ---
----
-title: DevSecOps - Exploitation
-draft: false
-tags:
-  - devsecops
-  - secure-development
-  - shift-left
-NeedsReview: false
----
 > [!summary] Core Concept
 DevSecOps integrates security into each phase of the DevOps lifecycle.
-Rather than treating security as an afterthought, the DevSecOps model emphasizes a *shift left* approach, embedding security practices early in development workflows to reduce risk and increase resilience.
+Rather than treating security as an afterthought, the DevSecOps model emphasizes a *[[Google Cloud Security#🕒 What does **Shift Left** mean?|Shift Left]]* approach, embedding security practices early in development workflows to reduce risk and increase resilience.

 ## 🔐 What is DevSecOps?